rse-ops/gcp-flask-template/docs/_docs/getting-started/api.md

 You can create an application programming interface easily, and the gcp-flask-template provides an easy example for doing this.
 For more detailed examples, see the [Flask-Restful](https://flask-restful.readthedocs.io/en/latest/quickstart.html#) API documentation.
-If you need help authenticating your API or adding addition views, please reach out to us at [Research Software Engineering Services](https://stanford-rc.github.io/rse-services/request).
+If you need help authenticating your API or adding addition views, please [let us know](https://rse-ops.github.io/gcp-flask-template/issues).

 ## Creating your API

 You have several ways that you might populate data for an API:

 ### Read only, small data
 For data files that are relatively small, it's easy to read in text or data files to store in memory for the application to serve.
-This is the example that we provide in the [views/api.py](https://github.com/stanford-rc/gcp-flask-stanford/tree/master/gcpflask/views/api.py) by reading in a list of crayons from a csv file, and then providing views to list or get a particular crayon by name.
+This is the example that we provide in the [views/api.py](https://github.com/rse-ops/gcp-flask-template/tree/main/gcpflask/views/api.py) by reading in a list of crayons from a csv file, and then providing views to list or get a particular crayon by name.

 ### Read and Write
 For most applications, you will want to create models that feed into the standard GET, POST, DELETE views, possibly use [blueprints](https://flask-restful.readthedocs.io/en/latest/intermediate-usage.html) and add [authentication](https://flask-restful.readthedocs.io/en/latest/extending.html?highlight=authentication#resource-method-decorators).
-There is a nice tutorial [here](https://blog.miguelgrinberg.com/post/designing-a-restful-api-using-flask-restful) for request argument parsing, and please don't hesitate to reach out to [Research Software Engineering Services](https://stanford-rc.github.io/rse-services/request) if you want any help.
+There is a nice tutorial [here](https://blog.miguelgrinberg.com/post/designing-a-restful-api-using-flask-restful) for request argument parsing, and please don't hesitate to [reach out](https://rse-ops.github.io/gcp-flask-template/issues) if you want any help.
 If you are familiar with Swagger or want to make it easy to map models onto
 API views, we recommend [Flask-Restplus](https://flask-restplus.readthedocs.io/en/stable/swagger.html).

 ## Using your API